Skip to content

 A Quick Stop in Aveiro: Color, Canals, and Coastal Flavor

-On our way to a housesit in Oliveira do Hospital, we made a quick stop in Aveiro—often called the “Venice of Portugal.”
-With its winding canals, colorful boats, and eclectic architecture, it was a delightful detour.
+On our way to a housesit in Oliveira do Hospital, we took a quick detour to Aveiro, often referred to as the “Venice of Portugal.”
+With its charming canals, brightly painted boats, and unique blend of architectural styles, it turned out to be a memorable and worthwhile stop.

-Lunch was a highlight: rich, flavorful arroz de marisco (seafood rice) at a local spot.
-For dessert, we tried ovos moles, the town’s signature sweet made with egg yolks and sugar, shaped like little seashells.
+One of the day’s highlights was lunch—rich and flavorful arroz de marisco (seafood rice) at a cozy local restaurant.
+We couldn’t leave without trying ovos moles, Aveiro’s signature dessert made with egg yolks and sugar, shaped like little seashells.
+They were as delicious as they were unique.